-Blockchain explorers are the search engines of the crypto space.
+Ethereum blockchain viewers (known as explorers) are the search engines of the crypto space.
 There is no better way to view blockchain transactions, wallet details, blocks, and more.
-Here are some of the best Ethereum blockchain explorers.
+Here are some of the best Eth block explorers.

 Etherscan is one of the “big names” on this list.
 The home page presents the search box to you in a clear and easy to use format.